The P-Ratio: How Body-Fat Percentage Affects Muscle Growth & Fat Gain

 If someone is overweight and eager to build muscle, as is common with sumo wrestlers, linemen, and powerlifters, they can expect to gain muscle quite well.
 However, if the goal is to be healthy, it probably makes sense to, at some point, get down to a healthier body-fat percentage.
 After all, for most people, as rad as it is, muscle isn’t everything.

-The good news is that the permissive effect that a higher body-fat percentage has on muscle growth works in both a calorie deficit and surplus.
-So if someone is overweight, they’re often able to gain muscle quite well even while losing weight.
-Again, it seems that the more out of shape we are, the easier it is to make improvements to our body composition.
+The good news is that the permissive effect that a higher body fat percentage has on muscle growth works in both a calorie deficit and surplus.
+So, if someone is overweight, they’re often able to gain muscle quite well even while losing weight.
+Again, it seems that the more out of shape we are, the easier it is to improve our body composition.

 How Should Skinny-Fat People Bulk?

 This is the one that had me excited.
 We’ve often recommended that skinny-fat guys start by cutting down to a body-fat percentage of around 15%, trying to build a bit of muscle as they go.
-The problem is, losing weight when we already feel skinny can make us feel even skinnier.
-It can be demoralizing.
+The problem is that losing weight when we already feel skinny can make us feel even skinnier, which can be demoralizing.

 For “skinny-fat” people, I think preference could dictate the decision to cut or bulk first, and either route could result in similar success.